eldraco/domain_analyzer/README.md

 - It checks for Zone Transfer on every DNS server.
 - It finds the reverse names of the /24 network range of every IP address.
 - It finds active host using nmap complete set of techniques.
-- It scan ports using nmap.
+- It scan ports using nmap (remember that for the SYN scan you need to need root).
 - It searches for host and port information using nmap.
 - It automatically detects web servers used.
 - It crawls every web server page using our crawler.py tool.
 See the description below.